kwonghung-YIP/spring-data-jdbc-basic/README.md

-## A typical many-to-many model - Order, order item and product
+## A typical many-to-many relationship - Order, order item and product

 ## Delivery address - the one-to-one relation, or the nested object